English overseas possessions in the Wars of the Three Kingdoms: Background

 The colonies of Virginia, Bermuda, and Maryland had strong Royalist sympathies, owing to their origins and demographics.
 Virginia, the oldest and third most populous colony, was turned into a crown colony in 1624 when the Royal charter of the Virginia Company was revoked.
 It was mostly high church Anglican in religion.
-Bermuda was originally an extension of Virginia and at the time was still administered by the Virginia Company's spin-off, the Somers Isles Company.
-It had many Puritans, but its Government and society were dominated by Royalists.
+Bermuda was originally an extension of Virginia and at the time was still administered by the Virginia Company's spin-off (or "under company"), the Somers Isles Company.
+Many Bermudians were Puritans, but the colony's Government and society were dominated by Royalists.
 After the independence of the colonies that were to form the United States, Bermuda would remain part of British North America.
 The much smaller Maryland was a proprietary colony founded by Roman Catholic gentry, supported by a Protestant underclass.

 Captain John Smith's 1624 map of Bermuda, showing contemporary fortifications.

 Bermuda, or the Somers Isles (originally named "Virginiola"), 640 miles from Cape Hatteras in North Carolina, had been settled in 1609 by the wreck of the Sea Venture and officially colonised as an extension of Virginia in 1612.
 Its administration had been transferred in 1615 to the Somers Isles Company, a spin-off of the Virginia Company, but it would retain close ties to Virginia until the American War of Independence.
 The Parliament of Bermuda (originally composed of a single house, the House of Assembly) was created in 1620.
 As virtually all of the land in Bermuda was owned by absentee landlords in England (the "Adventurers" of the Virginia and Somers Isles Companies), with most islanders being tenants or indentured servants, there was originally no property qualification to vote for the local assembly.
 This resulted in an Assembly that strongly reflected the interests of Bermudians, which became increasingly at odds with those of the Adventurers in England.
-When the first Lieutenant-Governor of Bermuda had been appointed by the Virginia Company in 1612, several other prominent settlers had been appointed to form an advisory privy council.
+Under the Virginia and Somers Isles Companies, the office of "Governor" was held by an absentee in London, with a "Lieutenant-Governor" (sometimes referred to as a "Deputy Governor") actually in Bermuda.
+When the first Lieutenant-Governor of Bermuda had been appointed by the Virginia Company in 1612 (in contrast to the company's earlier practice of dispatching governors to the colony, from the 1630s this office had been filled by a succession of prominent Bermudians), several other prominent settlers had been appointed to form an advisory privy council.
 With the establishment of an elected assembly, this became a legislative council, acting as both an upper house of the legislature and as a Cabinet (it is today the Senate of Bermuda).
-As all members of the council were ex-officio or appointed, it was presumed to be more closely aligned with the interests of the Adventurers, but with those members having been appointed from the same emerging local elite class that provided candidates for election to the Assembly, it tended also to favour local interests.
+As all members of the council were ex-officio or appointed (with the Secretary of Bermuda as President), it was presumed to be more closely aligned with the interests of the Adventurers, but with those members having been appointed from the same emerging local elite class that provided candidates for election to the Assembly, it tended also to favour local interests.